JuliaLang/Pkg.jl/docs/src/index.md

 The documentation covers many things, for example managing package installations, developing packages, working with package registries and more.

-Throughout the manual the REPL interface to Pkg is used in the examples.
+Throughout the manual the REPL interface to Pkg ("Pkg REPL mode") is used in the examples.
 There is also a functional API, which is preferred when not working interactively.
 This API is documented in the [API Reference](@ref) section.